adenant/STATA_Quick_Start/topics/cover/PITCHME.md

-## Pengenalan Pemrograman Statistik dengan Menggunakan STATA
+## Introduction to Statistical Programming using STATA

 +++